 I highly recommend staying in one place, rent a car and experience the island.
 You can easily drive around the entire island in one day so plan out your days and make the most of the area you drive to.
 We chose to stay opposite side from Waikiki in Kailua.
 I appreciate staying in an Airbnb over renting a hotel room.
 The hotels are overpriced in my opinion.

 When I was younger, I dreamed of visiting Hawaii.
 I quickly discovered what I love most about traveling.
 When I was able to return to Hawaii this year, I decided on Oahu based on what I wanted most from my trip.
 Beaches, hiking, local healthy food, surfing and more.
 We stayed a full 7 days and there still wasn’t enough time to see all that Oahu had to offer.
 There are many great things to do in Oahu, and unless you have weeks to a month to spend, you’ll want to plan out what you’ll do in different areas of the island.
 I couldn’t possibly cover every thing you can do in Oahu but next time I go back, I’ll be sure to do everything we didn’t do on this trip and include those on the next post.
-Oahu is one of my most favorite destinations in the world and I look forward to seeing Kauai soon as well!
+Oahu is one of my most favorite destinations in the world.
+If you’re thinking about visiting the Big Island, check out the top things to do on the Big Island.
 If you’re like me, check out this post on One week in Kauai or any other North America destinations.

 Till next time guys!